-Architect Tips is back with nine tips for today's racing.
+After picking up a 7/2 winner yesterday, Architect Tips is back with six tips for today's action.

 The Jacques le Marois Group 1 Stakes has attracted a quality field and I am going to take an each-way chance on LIGHT INFANTRY (best price 14/1), who produced a good effort when runner-up in the Group One Jean Prat at this venue last month.
 He had previously won his first two starts in good style and wasn’t disgraced when ninth in the 2,000 Guineas at Newmarket, where he kept on nicely in the final furlong, despite having raced keenly and not at all looking comfortable on the track at any stage.